 Example: Dakota is terminated after being off work for her work injury for three months.
 She has no income since being terminated and still has no job.

 Dakota wins her 132a case.
-The employer has to pay her back wages starting from her termination date, and they must also hire Dakota back.
+Under California law, the employer has to pay her back wages starting from her termination date, and they must also hire Dakota back.

 If Dakota had permanent disability she would also receive one half the value of that permanent disability up to $10,000.

-A 132a claim is generally treated separately from a regular workers’ compensation claim.
+A 132a claim is generally treated separately from a regular workers’ comp claim.
 The regular injury claim will normally be resolved before the 132a claim.

 There is also a difference in who will be defending the claim for the employer.

 Because discrimination is an intentional act by the employer, it is usually not part of an insurance policy.
-Therefore, the injured worker will deal directly with the employer on the 132a claim.
+Therefore, you will deal directly with the employer on the 132a claim.

 As the employer may not have a legal understanding of a 132a claim, it will usually hire their own attorney.

-A 132a Petition can only be filed if the injured worker has already filed a claim for workers’ compensation benefits.
+A 132a Petition can only be filed if you have already filed a claim for workers’ compensation benefits.
 A regular workers’ compensation claim is filed using an Application for Adjudication.
 The Department of Workers’ Compensation also has instructions for filing the application.

 Example: Mark files a workers’ compensation claim on August 1, 2016.
 He is terminated on March 31, 2017 for poor performance.

 Mark believes he was fired for filing his claim.
 Mark must file his 132a Petition by March 31, 2018.
-Mark must file a claim for workers’ compensation benefits prior to filing the Petition for 132a benefits.
+Under state law, Mark must file a claim for workers’ compensation benefits prior to filing the Petition for 132a benefits.

 The claim for workers’ compensation benefits creates a case number for the claim.
 The injured worker uses the case number to file the 132a claim.

-The injured worker must prove all the elements of a FEHA or wrongful discharge claim separately from a 132a claim.
-An injured worker can’t simply take a 132a claim and call it a FEHA violation or wrongful discharge.19
+You must prove all the elements of a FEHA or wrongful discharge claim separately from a 132a claim.
+You cannot simply take a 132a claim and call it a FEHA violation or wrongful discharge.19

 FEHA and wrongful discharge claims provide a greater range of damages than a 132a claim, which limits monetary damages to $10,000 and back wages.